leetcode-python-java/leetcode-python-java/README.md

       puts "caller: #{caller.inspect}"

       # You may want to know when is the @app first time initialized.
-      # It is initialized when 'config.ru' is load by rack server.
+      # It is initialized when 'config.ru' is load by Rack server.
       # Please search `Rack::Server#build_app_and_options_from_config` in this document for more information.
       # When `Rails.application.initialize!` (in ./config/environment.rb) executed, @app is initialized.
       @app || @app_build_lock.synchronize { # '@app_build_lock = Mutex.new', so multiple threads share one '@app'.